 Ceramic pads also extend brake life compared to most conventional lining materials.
 Akebono and Raybestos both say their durability testing has shown significantly longer life with no sacrifice in noise control, rotor life or braking performance when ceramic pads are used compared to other friction materials.

-Ceramic pads can be installed on any vehicle that is originally-equipped with OEM ceramic pads, or on vehicles that are equipped with Nonasbestos Organic (NAO) linings.
-Ceramic pads are generally NOT recommended to replace semi-metallic pads, especially on larger, heavier vehicles.
+A majority of late model domestic and import vehicles now come factory-equipped with some type of ceramic brake pads.
+Aftermarket ceramic pads can be installed on any vehicle that is originally-equipped with OEM ceramic pads, or on vehicles that are equipped with Nonasbestos Organic (NAO) linings.
+Always follow the brake supplier's application recommendations because ceramic brake pads are generally NOT recommended to replace semi-metallic pads, especially on larger, heavier vehicles.
 On trucks and large SUVs, semi-metallic linings are typically needed to handle higher loads and braking temperatures.

 WARNING: DO NOT USE OIL, GREASE, ANTI-SEIZE OR LUBRICANTS OF ANY KIND WHEN TIGHTENING LUG NUTS!